luiscartor/luiscartor.github.io.old/RMT_part3.md

     ## 355 records are removed

-The function `subset()` help us select the rows that fulfills some condition.
+The function `subset()` help us select the rows that fulfill some condition.
 Now we want to remove records with duplicated location data:

 ``` r
 dups <- duplicated( occ_clean[c("lat","lon")]  )